 A General tenancy agreement (Form 18a) is the agreement between a tenant and a lessor/agent which sets out the terms that apply to the tenant’s stay in general tenancies such as houses, units and townhouses.
-Tenants and lessor/agents must abide by the terms of the agreement they sign.
+Tenants and lessors/agents must abide by the terms of the agreement they sign.

 The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) states what must be included in every General tenancy agreement covered by the Act in Queensland.

 See the Moveable dwelling tenancy agreements fact sheet for information on tenancy agreements for caravans and other moveable dwellings.
-These forms are available from the RTA.

 Types of general tenancy agreements